woodwardjd/lockbox/README.md

 The strategy is to create a watched folder, similar to the existing Dropbox folder, in which changed files get encrypted and copied into the Dropbox folder.
-Files updated in the Dropbox folder are decrypted and copied to the lockbox folder when they're updated.
+Files updated in the Dropbox folder are decrypted and copied to the Lockbox folder when they're updated.

-Your entire Dropbox is not encrypted with lockbox.
-Only files stored in the special lockbox directory are encrypted.
+Your entire Dropbox is not encrypted with Lockbox.
+Only files stored in the special Lockbox directory are encrypted.

 Motivation
 ==========